eberkund/resume/resume.md

 	- Advised the business on technical matters and the direction of future development
 	- Designed system architecture for next generation photogrammetry product
-	- Wrote cross platform client-server software using Rust, Golang and gRPC
+	- Wrote cross platform client-server software using Rust, Go and gRPC

 *	**Software Development Lead, NeuronicWorks**
 	May 2016 -- October 2017

 	- Lead a team of 4 developers & hosted training sessions on Git, continuous integration & web development
 	- Completed multiple projects independently and as part of a team in a fast paced environment
-	- Wrote embedded Linux application for an [autonomous drone package delivery system](https://youtu.be/yMP2iZbFKvg?t=32) using Golang
+	- Wrote embedded Linux application for an [autonomous drone package delivery system](https://youtu.be/yMP2iZbFKvg?t=32) using Go
 	- Used Node.js and AWS Lambda to create API endpoints for IoT devices

 *	**Software Developer, NeuronicWorks**
 	August 2015 -- May 2016

 	- Worked on a system for controlling a 120+ camera [full-body 3D scanning](http://pics-3d.com/) system
 	- Wrote web apps using PHP (Laravel), C# (ASP.NET) and SQL (MySQL and SQLite)
 	- Wrote desktop software using C# (UWP) and Node.js (Electron)